All Products

 Specifies whether to distinguish between Chinese content and English content in searches.

-• If you turn on Include Chinese and a log contains Chinese characters, the Chinese content is split based on the Chinese grammar.
-The English content is split based on specified delimiters.
+• If you turn on Include Chinese and a log contains Chinese characters, the Chinese content is split based on Chinese grammar.
+The English content is split by using specified delimiters.

 Important